25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 15. Thing 1 and Thing 2 (Dr. Seuss)

-You can read The Cat in the Hat or watch one of the movies based off of the book.
+You can read The Cat in the Hat or watch one of the movies based on the book.
 One lucky parent can dress up as Dr. Seuss, and the twins will be Thing 1 and Thing 2.

 16. Double Scoop Ice Cream